Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 You can spend these dice on various tricks.
 You start knowing three such tricks: Effortless Performance, Misdirected Strike, and Swift Parry.
 You learn more tricks as you gain levels in this class.
 When you spend a Trickery die, it is unavailable to you until you finish a long rest.
 You regain a number of expended Trickery dice equal to your Charisma modifier (minimum of 1) when you finish a short rest.

+When a magic trick requires a saving throw, the DC equals 8 + your Charisma modifier + your proficiency bonus.

 **Effortless Performance.** When you fail a Dexterity (Sleight of Hand) or Charisma (Deception or Performance) check, you can expend a Trickery die, rolling it and adding the number rolled to the total, possiblity turning the failure into a success.

 **Misdirected Strike.** Before you make a weapon or attack or unarmed strike, you can expend a Trickery die to feint a different attack.
 Roll the die and add the number rolled to the attack roll.